Toi Tipu Toi Rea - Emerging Māori Artist Fund

 - New Zealand’s arts sector is resilient.

-You must also choose one of these Arts Grants Programme Purposes to be assessed on:
+You must also choose one or more of these Arts Grants programme purposes to be assessed on and tell us how your project will achieve it:

 - More sustainable careers for individual artists.